1. How many letters of recommendation do I need, and by whom should they be written?

-You will be informed of a decision through via email on or before March 31, 2013.
+You will be informed of a decision via email on or before April 15.
 Once a decision has been made, an email will be sent from the UCLA Graduate Division to the email address you provide in the application.
 The email does not contain the decision.
 Instead, you will be advised how to access your decision letter.
 Please note that the decision cannot be given over the telephone.

 23. How do I reapply to the program?

-To re-apply or to be re-admitted, you must submit a complete application.
-If you are re-applying or are requesting to be re-admitted after 3 years or more from the date of your initial application or attendance, you must also submit all required documents ( 3 letters of recommendation, transcripts, statement of purpose and official test score report), along with the application fee of eighty dollars (US $80) for U.S. citizens and Permanent Residents or one hundred dollars (US$100) for international applicants.
+To re-apply or to be re-admitted, you must submit a complete online application and pay the fee.
+If you are re-applying or are requesting to be re-admitted after 3 years or more from the date of your initial application or attendance, you must also submit all required documents ( 3 letters of recommendation, transcripts, statement of purpose and official test score report), along with the application fee of ninety dollars (US $105) for U.S. citizens and Permanent Residents or one hundred ten dollars (US $125) for international applicants.

 25. Can I check my application status over the telephone or via e-mail?